 By Siti Noor Afera Abu

-The physical CPO price for December South was unchanged at RM4,100 a tonne.
+The physical CPO price for March South was RM50 lower at RM4,200 per tonne.